nyamfusima/Meta-Powered-Doc-Assistant/README.md

             print(f"⚠️ Error: {e}")
             print(f"🔁 Retrying ({attempt+1}/{retries})...")

-    # If all retries fail, return a message saying we couldn’t get an answer.
+    # If all retries fail, return a message saying we couldn't get an answer.
     return "❌ Could not generate a valid answer after retries."

 print("\nRAG Interactive Mode")